Kent Law Clinic’s weekly Tuesday meeting was led by the Student Committee Chair Emily Ham.

 Student Committee updates:

-- Enquiries: 58 enquiries have been received in the Law Clinic this week
+- 41 new enquiries have been made to the Law Clinic in the past week

 To keep up-to-date with all the latest news and events from the Law Clinic, keep an eye on the Clinic noticeboard (in the main office of the Clinic) and/or subscribe to the Clinic mailing list: firstname.lastname@example.org